 Montessori, Maria.
 The Discovery of the Child.
 Random, 1967.

-Samantha Todorovich, Assistant Administrator
+Samantha Todorovich, Administrator

-Sam joins the Clementine staff as a transplant from Baltimore, Maryland.
+Sam joined the Clementine staff as a transplant from Baltimore, Maryland.
 She studied Hospitality Management at The Florida State University and worked as a Front Desk Agent and Sales Coordinator in hotels around Maryland.
 Having volunteered for St. Jude Children’s Research Hospital for several years, she realized that her passion was to work for a non-profit organization.
 After leaving the hotel world and taking some time off to volunteer at local organizations, Sam found herself as a Development Coordinator at the Osteogenesis Imperfecta Foundation, a small non-profit based in Maryland.
 It was here that she was able to explore her interest in Psychology by taking courses at a local college.

 Deciding to leave Maryland, Sam wanted to explore positions that encompassed her skills, passion to do good in the world and interest in Psychology.
 The Montessori Philosophy aligned with what she had learned in class about childhood development and Clementine was a perfect fit!

 As Sam is relatively new to Philadelphia, she has been enjoying exploring the city and its history, and loves watching live music events whenever she can!
 Sam is excited to start her Masters in Counseling Psychology at Temple in the Fall.

 Michelle Fox, Director of Admissions